getformo/sdk/README.md

 ---

-Add the following to your `index.html`:
+Add the following to your page:

 ```html
 <script>